LenaSava/devicesApi/README.md

 # Device API 🚀

 A RESTful API for managing devices built with Spring Boot 3, PostgreSQL, and Docker.
-Features comprehensive testing with 200+ tests and 85%+ code coverage.
+Features comprehensive testing with tests.

 ## 📋 Table of Contents